Cecil Paget: Paget locomotive

-Interest in possible developments of the classic steam locomotive led Paget to design and build a 2-6-2 steam locomotive with many novel features (8 single-acting cylinders, rotary valves, etc.) at Derby.
+Interest in possible developments of the classic steam locomotive led Paget to design and build a 2-6-2 steam locomotive with many novel features, including 8 single-acting cylinders with rotary valves at Derby.
 He financed this from his own pocket, and work began in 1906 while he was Works Manager.
 When Paget ran out of money for his experimental locomotive, it was completed by the MR at an additional cost of £1,500, but, without the close supervision of Paget, and probably because of the animosity of Deeley, there was inadequate testing and a lack of remedial work on the design.
 Work stopped in 1909 and the remains of the locomotive were scrapped in about 1918.

 Traffic management

 Paget's radical ideas were more successful in the sphere of traffic management and his introduction of train reporting, centralised traffic control and locomotive numbering by power type quickly reduced costs incurred by delays to trains.